 Catechesis of the Good Shepherd

-The atrium of the Good Shepherd is located in Room 102.
-Children gather between 9-9:15 am in Blaisdell Dining Hall and will be escorted to class by a teacher or assistant.
-They will return to the dining hall at 10:15.
-This class is a developmentally appropriate program for spiritual formation and religious education based the work and curriculum developed by Sophia Cavalletti and Dr. Maria Montessori.
-Children meet in a specially prepared quiet environment with materials to facilitate prayer, to learn about Jesus and our relationship with God, and to develop the ability to “be still” and open their hearts to God.
+This widely-acclaimed method for spiritual formation and religious education is based on curricula developed by Sophia Cavalletti and Dr. Maria Montessori.
+Children gather in a contemplative environment with age-appropriate materials to facilitate prayer, learn about Jesus and the stories of the Bible, and develop the ability to “be still” and open their hearts to God.

-These classes are in Room 100.
-As with the other classes, the children will gather in Blaisdell and go as a group to their classroom.
-They will meet their parents back in Blaisdell at 10:15.
-After an altar greeting, lessons are presented in Montessori style with hands-on materials.
-After the presentations, which include tales from both the Old and New Testaments, parables, geography of the Holy Land, history of the Bible, origins of liturgy and the Episcopalian way of worship, the children have time to respond to what they have learned through art, manipulatives, calligraphy and journaling.
-Parents and children who have participated in Catechesis of the Good Shepherd, Godly Play, Young Children in Worship, Weaving God’s Plan and/or the Episcopal Children’s Curriculum will find these classes to be familiar in setting, presentation and information.
+After an altar greeting, lessons in these classes are presented in Montessori style with hands-on materials.
+Presentations include Bible tales, parables, geography of the Holy Land, the history of the Bible, and origins of Episcopalian liturgy and worship.
+After the lesson, children have time to respond to what they have learned through art, manipulatives, and journaling as they choose.
+Parents and children who have participated in Catechesis of the Good Shepherd, Godly Play, Young Children in Worship, Weaving God’s Plan and/or the Episcopal Children’s Curriculum will find these classes to be familiar in setting, presentation, and information.